itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ### Testing User Stories

 * As a customer, I want to be able to navigate the website intuitively and learn more about the services being offered.

     - The website offers a intuitive structure for the customers to navigate and find the information they are looking for.

     - The navigation bar is clearly presented in all pages for the customers to find with ease and it is easily navigable.

 * As a customer, I want to be able to hear examples of the persons playing.

+    - The website offers samples of playing from future albums

+    - It also offers links to social media sites that contain footage and audio of playing.

 * As a customer, I want to learn more about their teaching style and credibility.

+      -

 * As a customer, I want to learn more bout their playing services that they provide.

+      -

 * As a customer, I want to easily find the contact information for them.

+      - There is a contact form at the bottom of the page.

+      - There is links to social media plaforms for contacting in the footer.

 * As a customer, I want to find social media links.

+      - There is social media links in the footer.

 * As a customer, I want to be able to contact them easily in order to inquire about their services.

+        - There is a contact form for ease of contact.

-* As a customer, I want to be able to navigate the website intuitively and learn more about the business and treatments being offered.
+* As a customer, I want to be able to navigate the website intuitively and learn more about the services being offered.

+        -  There is a clear path through the website in which all serioces are displayed and explained.

 ### Code Validation